WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Counter | The team's counter.
 Members | All members of the team.
 Attr(\<AttributeName\>) | Returns a certain custom attribute that is applied to the team.
-Count | Returns the amount of teams.
+Count | Returns the number of teams.

 ### Location Type